 Working as a Resident Advisor or RA can be a great move for students who want to save money!
 At some colleges, RAs receive free or discounted housing, which can be a great way to save money.
 Some colleges may also offer an additional paid stipend for students who serve as RAs.

 However, this varies from college to college and you will need to check-in with your college for details on how RAs are compensated.

 Some colleges may offer alternative living options for students, including cooperative housing.
 These options allow student to live on-campus, but generally allow the residents of the co-op or house to be responsible for cooking their own meals.
 For example, the University of Florida’s Cooperative Living Organization allows students to share living, cooking, and maintenance expenses.

 Do I have to pay room and board if I live at home?

 How can I calculate room and board?

 A good first step is to look into the typical rent in the area surrounding your campus.
-You can look on sites like Craigslist to get an idea of what you might end up paying.
 Your college might also be able to put you in touch with students who take care of their own housing.

 Does room and board include food?